APLMOOC/APLMOOC/docs/course/ch3/read.md

         0.7390851332
         ```

-        This function repeatedly applies cosine 2○ to ⍵ until ⍵ is the same as 2 ○ ⍵.
+        This function repeatedly applies cosine 2○ to ⍵ until ⍵ is the same as 2 ○ ⍵, that is, trying to find the fixed point of cosine.
 The left argument keeps track of the previous iteration.

 ---